 By Natalia Contreras, Votebeat and The Texas Tribune

-“Ken Paxton wants more power to prosecute election crimes.
-These bills in the Texas Legislature would give it to him.” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
+“Gov. Greg Abbott vetoes bill that would give people with disabilities new option to vote by mail” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.

 Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.